alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Exercise 9
 ####Using Creating Jinja2 template
 1. Switch back to the `ATOM` editor
-2. Right click on the `ansible` folder and select `New Folder`
-3. name the folder `templates`
-4. Right click on the `templates` folder and select `New File`
+2. Right click on the `templates` folder and select `New File`
-5. name the file `basetemplate.j2`
+3. name the file `basetemplate.j2`
-6. copy and paste the following:
+4. copy and paste the following:

     ```
     #snmp acl configuration
     no ip access-list 50-SNMP-Access